A Practical Algorithm with Performance Guarantees for the Art Gallery Problem: Vision Stability

-If all reflex vertices of $\short(p,q)$ are on the same side of $\ell(a,b)$, then we can literally repeat the argument from subcase~1.
-So we assume that there is at least one reflex vertex on either side of $\ell(a,b)$.
-Let $r_1,r_2$ be the two consecutive reflex vertices of $\short(p,q)$ such that $\seg(r_1,r_2)$ properly intersects~$\ell(a,b)$, see Figure~\ref{fig:One-Reflex}~c).
+\textbf{Subcase~2. \ } Now, we consider the second case{, when} the shortest path $\short(p,q)$ properly intersects $\ell(a,b)$ in the unique point~$i$.
+Note that we can now decompose $\short(p,q)$ into $\short(p,i)$ and $\short(i,q)$.
+By the same argument as in Subcase~1, we conclude that $\short(p,i)$ and $\short(i,q)$ are convex chains.
+We define the path $\alpha$ as the concatenation of $\short(p,i)$ with $\seg(i,b)$.
+In the same way we define $\beta$ as the concatenation of $\seg(a,i)$ and $\short(i,q)$.
+At first note that $\alpha$ and $\beta$ are fully contained in $P$ and are convex chains.
+Again, by the same argument as in Subcase~1, it holds that every tangent to $\alpha$ and $\beta$ are properly intersecting either~$f$ or~$f'$.
+(Again with the exception at the first segment of $\alpha$.)
+If all bends of $\short(p,q)$ are on the same side of $\ell(a,b)$, then we can literally repeat the argument from Subcase~1.
+So we assume that there is at least one bend on either side of $\ell(a,b)$.
+Let $r_1,r_2$ be the two consecutive bends of $\short(p,q)$ such that $\seg(r_1,r_2)$ properly intersects~$\ell(a,b)$, see Figure~\ref{fig:One-Reflex}~c).
 Now, note that $\chord(r_1,r_2)$ is a reflex chord that properly intersects either~$f$ or~$f'$, as $\ell(r_1,r_2)$ is a tangent to both~$\alpha$ and~$\beta$.
 This is a contradiction to the assumption that neither~$f$ nor~$f'$ are properly intersected by a reflex chord as stated in the assumption of the lemma.
 This finishes the proof of Claim~\ref{clm:ShortestPath}. \end{proof}

-Due to Claim~\ref{clm:ShortestPath}, we restrict our attention to the case that $\short(p,q)$ contains \emph{exactly} one reflex vertex, denoted by~$r$.
+Due to Claim~\ref{clm:ShortestPath}, we restrict our attention to the case that $\short(p,q)$ contains \emph{exactly} one bend, denoted by~$r$.
+Recall that~$r$ must be a reflex vertex of~$P$.
 By Lemma~\ref{lem:reflex-sees-all}, we know that~$r$ sees~$f'$ completely, as~$r$ sees~$q$, which is an interior point of~$f'$.
-For an illustration for the remainder of the proof consider Figure~\ref{fig:One-Reflex}~d).
+For an illustration for the remainder of the proof, consider Figure~\ref{fig:One-Reflex}~d).
 We define the rays $\ray_1,\ray_2,\ray_3,\ray_4$, which will help us to prove our claim.
 All rays have apex $r$.
 The ray $\ray_1$ has the direction $r-p$.
 The ray $\ray_2$ describes the boundary of $\vis_{\gamma}(f)$ w.r.t.~$f'$.
 The ray $\ray_3$ describes the boundary of $\vis(f)$ w.r.t.~$f'$.
 The ray $\ray_4$ has the direction~$q-r$.